6/26/2019

 speaker

 Hi, guys.
 Thanks for taking my question.
-I wanted to ask again about just your operating margin guidance.
-You took it down a little bit and of course you called out higher PO direct insurance costs.
-Can you again just sort of remind us of the drivers of those higher costs and also are there any secondary factors or headwinds?
-There was quite a bit of content in your remarks.
-Can you just kind of parse out for us exactly what's happening in terms of your expectations for guidance for margins in this coming year?
+I wanted to ask, again, about just your operating margin guidance.
+You took it down a little bit, and, of course, you called out higher PO direct insurance costs.
+Can you, again, just sort of remind us of the drivers of those higher costs?
+And also, are there any other secondary factors or headwinds?
+I know there was quite a bit of content in your remarks.
+Can you just kind of parse out for us exactly what's happening in terms of your expectations for margins in this coming year?

 speaker